heckermanmajo/partialwar/v01/roadmap.md

 # Roadmap

 ## RTS battles in nice
+BUG: He ignores the last row of chunks -> do we create the chunks correctly?
+BUG: after engaged mode -> they do not walk back to the center point of the command group

+- set a walk target for a command group on the mini map
 - select all groups on screen with q

-- add map control mode
-- add a spawn-queue at the top of the screen
+- spawn ui at the bottom of the screen

-- draw icon function for unit types -> for ui and queue
+- balance spawn times
+- add command point boni for more checkpoints controlled

 - fallback to the left side for units
 - conquer checkpoints on the map
-- add back the command point-add mages
+- add back the command point

+- add mages

+- make enemy use the command group system
+- add ai spawn queue manager
+- add enemy battle movement ai

-- add giants
+- add small flags at some of the units

+- better visual for the checkpoints
+- flags, barrels, tents, etc.
+  - maybe different ones

 ## Smart campaign map ai